yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

+We spent most of our time implementing a complex model using language models, and experimenting with them.
-We spend considerably too much time fine-tuning the model architecture and hyperparameters.
-Particularly we struggled with generating high quality embeddings for proper training.
-However, The most time-consuming aspect of the project was understanding and implementing the various tools and services, particularly those related to Google Cloud Platform (GCP).
-We faced challenges in setting up and configuring the GCP services, managing dependencies, and ensuring the smooth running of our experiments in the cloud.
+Particularly we spent a lot of time figuring out how to create high quality embeddings from BERT for proper training.

+Another time-consuming aspect was integrating with the cloud, and learning about using GCP services.

+We faced challenges in setting up and configuring the GCP services, managing dependencies, and ensuring the smooth serving of our models in the cloud.
 To overcome these challenges, we extensively researched the tools and services, consulted online tutorials and documentation.
 Additionally, we spent considerable time debugging and optimizing our code to ensure its efficiency and effectiveness.
 Regular team meetings and collaborative